MarkiyanPyts/img-tinify/README.md

 >Note: you have 500 images per month to optimize for free, you have to pay https://tinypng.com to get more images optimized per 1 month.

-To Get info about how much images you already optimized this month run the following command:
+To get info about how much images you already optimized this month run the following command:

 ```img-tinyfy count```